 School staff must personally report to the police cases where they discover that an act of FGM appears to have been carried out.
-Unless the they have good reason not to, they should still consider and discuss any such case with the school's or college's designated safeguarding lead (or deputy) and involve children's social care as appropriate.
+Unless they have good reason not to, they should still consider and discuss any such case with the school's designated safeguarding lead (or deputy) and involve children's social care as appropriate.